-The technical term for a loan used to buy property, and unless you happen to be rich, you will require a mortgage to buy your first property.
-The financial institution that lends you the money is referred to as the mortgage lender, while you, the customer, is known as the borrower.
+Mortgage is just another way of saying a loan for a house.
+It’s just the technical term for a loan used to buy property, and unless you happen to be rich, you will require a mortgage to buy your first property.

-This refers to a mortgage, and if you are about to enter into discussions with a builder, you should first apply for pre-qualification for a mortgage.
-This basically tells you, and the builder, that you are able to obtain the required loan, and without this, a builder would be reluctant to go any further than initial discussions.
+This refers to a mortgage, and if you are about to enter into discussions with a seller, you should first apply for pre-qualification for a mortgage.
+This basically tells you, and the seller, that you are able to obtain the required loan, and without this, a seller would be reluctant to go any further than initial discussions.

-By applying for a prequalified mortgage, you are not actually entering into an agreement, rather the bank is saying that, in the event you do wish to borrow that amount of money, they are prepared to lend.
-It acts as a guarantee for the builder that you can, in fact, go ahead with the purchase.
+By applying for a prequalified mortgage, you are not actually entering into an agreement.
+Rather, it’s just the bank saying that in the event you do wish to borrow that amount of money, they are prepared to lend it.
+It acts as a guarantee for the seller that you can, in fact, go ahead with the purchase.

 While we all understand the word tax, this is not income taxes.
 There are other taxes to pay other than your state and federal income taxes.
 When it comes to houses, you also pay property taxes which are also sometimes referred to as real estate taxes.
 This is a fee that is paid twice per year to your county.